 In January 2023, the Company entered into an Option and License Agreement (Autolus Agreement) with Autolus Holdings (UK) Limited (Autolus), wherein the Autolus Agreement granted the Company a non-exclusive license to access Autolus' RQR8 technology in its CD19-CAR T cell therapy program, and subject to additional nominal option exercise fees, up to four additional targets.
+In January 2025, the Company and Autolus agreed to novate the Autolus Agreement with both Autolus and Autolus Limited jointly assuming the rights, obligations and liabilities of Autolus, under the Autolus Agreement.
 Under the terms of the Autolus Agreement, the Company was required to pay Autolus an upfront license fee of \$1,200 that was recognized as expense in the first quarter of 2023 in the accompanying statements of operations, of which \$1,100 was paid in 2023 and \$100 was paid in January 2024.
 Autolus is also eligible to receive regulatory milestones of up to \$12,000 for each licensed target, sales milestones of up to a total of \$15,000 and royalties in the low single digits on net sales of all products that incorporate the RQR8 technology.
 The Autolus Agreement will continue on a country-by-country, licensed product-by-licensed product basis until the expiration of the royalty term as identified in the Autolus Agreement, unless earlier terminated.
 The Company can terminate the Autolus Agreement at will upon advance written notice.
 Each of the Company and Autolus may terminate the Agreement for a material, uncured breach or insolvency of the other party.